Samantha2233/monogram-exercise/README.md

 - Audit score meters interpolating from 0 - 100

 ## Next Steps
-- Animate Logos on desktop
-- Get vertical lines on Logo section to render all the way to the bottom of the squiggle
 - Update rotating TextBand to render svg logos instead
 - Improve lighting on the 3D sphere to include highlights
 - Animate the lego blocks falling into place
+- Get vertical lines on Logo section to render all the way to the bottom of the squiggle